AlexandreHugoMathieu/alexandremathieu.github.io/_posts/2024-09-17-junctionbox.md

 # I.	Overview & root causes

 The junction box is generally fixed on the back of the PV module and acts as a protection barrier to the internal connections between the terminals and the cell string interconnectors.
-The junction box also contains the bypass diode which gets activated to protect the PV cells in case of hotspots or shadow.
+The junction box also contains the bypass diode which gets activated to protect the PV cells in case of significant mismatches caused from module heterogeneity irradiance conditions or shadow.
 [1]

 <div align="center">
     <img src="https://alexandrehugomathieu.github.io/alexandremathieu.github.io//images/jbox_images/structure.PNG"